NaPiZip/CI-with-Jenkins-and-Docker-for-cpp/README.md

   make: Leaving directory '/home/build'
   Successfully terminated!!
   ```
-  <b>Dockcross issues</b><br>
+  <b>Dockcross issues within Jenkins</b><br>
-  The following error occurred during the build in Jenkins, due to the issue of running Dockcross using the Docker Toolbox within a Unix container.
+  The following error occurred during the build, due to an issue while running Dockcross using the Docker Toolbox within a Unix Docker container:
   ```
   bash-4.4# ./dockcross cmake --help
   cp: target '/home/root/' is not a directory
   chown: cannot access '/home/root': No such file or directory
   ```
   Debugging showed the following `docker run` arguments get passed:<br>
   ```
   -ti --name dockcross_12203 -v /home:/work -e BUILDER_UID=0 -e BUILDER_GID=0 -e BUILDER_USER=root -e BUILDER_GROUP=root dockcross/windows-static-x64:latest cmake --help
   ```
-  This issue took me a while to resolve.
-The problem is that we are running Docker inside of a Docker container (the jenkins image build earlier).
-Docker does not allow you to mount local resources to other container, this is the `-v /home:/work` argument in the call.
-For this purpose we should be using volumes, see [here](https://stackoverflow.com/questions/23137544/how-to-map-volume-paths-using-dockers-volumes-from) for an example of using volumes in order to share data between containers.
-Adding an additional argument during the call of Dockcross resolved that error (`build_full.sh`), this is only needed inside a Docker image.
+  This issue took me quite a while to figure out.
+The problem here was that we are running Docker inside of a Docker container (the Jenkins image build earlier).
+Docker does not allow you to mount local resources of one container to other container, this is the `-v /home:/work` argument in the call.
+Docker refers to volumes for sharing data beween container, see [here](https://stackoverflow.com/questions/23137544/how-to-map-volume-paths-using-dockers-volumes-from).
+Adding an additional argument to the call of Dockcross in `build_full.sh` resolved that error, this change is only needed inside a Docker image.
   ```
   ...
   ADDITIONAL_ARGS="-l dc" # Default arg here is only a label